 How to Watch Star Wars: The Clone Wars in Chronological Order

-Star Wars: The Clone Wars lasted for six seasons (2008-2014) in its original run, and it was a huge hit among the viewing public.
+Star Wars: The Clone Wars lasted for six seasons (2008-2014) in its original run, with a final seventh season that aired on Disney+ in 2020, and it was a massive hit among the viewing public.
 Focusing on the epochal three-year war between the Galactic Republic and the Separatist Alliance, the TV series attracted not only a lot of diehard SW fans but also many people who just appreciate a well-produced animated show.
-The series expanded fans’ knowledge of the Star Wars universe and introduced a number of compelling new characters, most notably Ahsoka Tano.
+The series expanded fans’ knowledge of the Star Wars universe and introduced several compelling new characters, most notably Ahsoka Tano, Anakin Skywalker’s empathetic and headstrong Padawan.

 Chronology Issues with The Clone Wars TV Series

-The seventh season of this series has already inspired a considerable amount of discussion among fans, and when you’re a newcomer, you don’t want to be left out of the dialogue.
-But there is a question that needs to be answered: Where should you begin?
-What is the best way to watch the series?
+The seventh season of this series has already inspired a considerable amount of discussion among fans.
+When you’re a newcomer, you don’t want to be left out of the dialogue.
+But there is a question that needs to be answered: What’s the best Clone Wars viewing order?

 That may sound like an odd thing to say.
-You could simply watch the series the way millions of people did back in the day: by viewing the Star Wars: The Clone Wars feature film—which basically serves as the pilot episode for the subsequent series—and then watching the TV episodes in the order that they first appeared on Cartoon Network (seasons 1-5) and Netflix (season 6).
-Truth be told, there’s nothing seriously wrong with this approach to Star Wars: The Clone Wars.
+You could simply watch Clone Wars in order, the way millions of people did back in the day: by viewing the Star Wars: The Clone Wars feature film—which basically serves as the pilot episode for the subsequent series—and then watching the TV episodes in the order that they first appeared on Cartoon Network (seasons 1-5), Netflix (season 6), and Disney+ (season 7).
+Truth be told, there’s nothing wrong with this approach to Star Wars: The Clone Wars.

-Without further ado, here is the “sequential” schedule for watching Star Wars: The Clone Wars.
+Without further ado, here is the “sequential” schedule for how to watch Star Wars: The Clone Wars in chronological order.

 The Sequential Viewing Order for The Clone Wars